 Blood meal is a dried, inert powder made from animal blood, which is used as a nitrogen amendment for garden soil.
 The fertilizer is a slaughterhouse by-product, typically made from cow’s blood, but it can also come from hogs.

-Use it in your garden if your plants are deficient in nitrogen, which inhibits photosynthesis.
+Use blood meal in your garden if your plants are deficient in nitrogen, which inhibits photosynthesis.
 Common symptoms include yellowish or pale green leaves and weak plant growth.
 Leaves of the plant – in this condition – are known as chlorotic as they can’t make their own chlorophyll.

 Thankfully, blood meal can quickly replenish the nitrogen content of the soil.
 At best, an application will keep the plant fruiting or flowering while keeping it green and lush.
 Apart from fertilizer, blood meal is frequently used to deter certain types of animal pests from the garden.

-If your plant is vulnerable to deer, moles, or squirrels, the strong smell of dried blood will keep them away.
-However, if used excessively, too much nitrogen in the soil may burn or kill the plants.
-Therefore, it’s essential to use this fertilizer in moderation.
+If your plant is vulnerable to deer, moles, or squirrels, using blood will keep them away due to its unpleasant smell.
+However, if used excessively, too much blood meal adds too much nitrogen in the soil, which may nitrogen-burn plants or kill the plants.
+Therefore, it’s essential to use blood meal fertilizer in moderation.

 Benefits Of Using Blood Meal In Your Garden

-There are many known benefits of using organic blood meal for growing stronger roots and encouraging greener, healthier blooms.
-Above all, it is an affordable, organic fertilizer that serves as a quick nutrient-booster of nitrogen.
+There are many known benefits of using blood meal for growing stronger roots and encouraging greener, healthier blooms.
+Above all, it is an affordable, organic option that serves as a quick nutrient-booster of nitrogen.
 Here’s why gardeners love blood meal:

 1. Rich Source of Nitrogen